Bengin Ahmad: Biography

-Bengin Ahmad was born on June 10, 1986, in Aleppo city in a Kurdish family, where he had the opportunity to explore the arts of diverse ethnicities and cultures of Aleppo people and Syrians.
-These aesthetic inspirations created his passion for digital art, graphic design, animation and filmmaking in addition to photography.
+Bengin Ahmad was born in Aleppo city in a Kurdish family, where he explored the arts of diverse ethnicities and cultures of Aleppo people and Syrians.
+These aesthetics created his passion for digital art, graphic design, animation and filmmaking in addition to photography.
 He studied Geological Sciences at The University of Aleppo before moving to Dubai, United Arab Emirates where he worked as a creative director and continued his studies in Business Management.
 Since 2011 he has lived and worked both in Germany and Dubai, United Arab Emirates.

 Photography

-In 2007, Bengin has started his journey in photography.
+In 2007, Ahmad has started his journey in photography.
 Aleppo's old streets, the city's citadel and people's portraits from different Syrian ethnicities were his first photography subjects.

 In 2009, he held his first solo photography exhibition in Aleppo.
-Since then he has participated in many international photography exhibitions and contests where he achieved various awards and became an international award-winning photographer, and obtained the Crown 1 distinction from the Global Photographic Union – GPU.
+Since then he has obtained the Crown 1 distinction from the Global Photographic Union – GPU.

-His works have also been published in many international art magazines, newspapers and online media, such as ABC News, The London Magazine, HuffPost, United Nations Regional Information Centre (UNIRC), BBC, Reason, Samsung C&T Corporation, ArchDaily and more.
+His works have also been published by ABC News, The London Magazine, HuffPost, United Nations Regional Information Centre (UNIRC), BBC, Reason, Samsung C&T Corporation, and ArchDaily.

-Art philosophy

-Bengin considers that art and knowledge completing each other and this is the foundation of his designs and artworks including photography.
-He believes that innate knowledge can explain stories, that can't be told with words nor with human collective experiences, however, the acquired knowledge can enrich the interpretation of the artworks and share deeper stories.

-He believes that photographic rules & themes are a great starting point, but he always aims to break those rules with creativity.
-He uses the example of someone trying to learn writing with a pen on a paper, but by patience and experience, the creativity can lead to calligraphy that breaks many rules and introduces wonderful artworks.

-As Bengin's passion about composing music, he assumes photography themes as different music genres, like someone who knows how to play different kinds, but some of those genres are close to his heart.
+On 28 Feb 2024, Ahmad participated in Xposure International Photography Festival in Sharjah, United Arab Emirates, he exhibited 21 horse photography artworks in his exhibition "Freedom Horses of Kurdistan".

 Equine photography

-One of the most potent topics in Bengin's photography is equine photography.
-He travels to countries and places where horses are breaded and taken care of, such as UAE, Germany, Kurdistan of Iraq, Luxembourg, France to capture his desired shots.
+He travels to countries and places where horses are breaded and taken care of, such as UAE, Germany, Kurdistan of Iraq, Luxembourg, France to capture his shots.

 He also delivers lectures and workshops on equine and horse photography, focusing on horses' characteristics, tips and tricks within the technicalities of photographing them and creating a story around the artwork.

-He mostly captures horses without tack, halters, saddle or any accessory, as he believes that "freedom" is one of the most prominent characteristics of horses, hence, he releases them to capture them in their fullest freedom.
+He mostly captures horses without tack, halters, saddle or any accessory, as he believes that "freedom" is one of the most prominent characteristics of horses.